trentm/python-markdown2/README.txt

 Install
 -------

-To install it in your Python installation run:
+To install it in your Python installation run one of the following:

+    pypm install markdown2      # if you use ActivePython (activestate.com/activepython)
+    pip install markdown2
     python setup.py install

 However, everything you need to run this is in "lib/markdown2.py".
 If it is